shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/1_MERN_Stack_Edureka_Course/Java-Script.md

 - `person["name"] // We can acess the values with the Obj['property']`

-    When we use `.notation` the property should be available there and it will works like adress of something else but when we use `obj["property"]` it will not check the property exists there are not.
+    When we use `.notation` the property should be available there and it will works like adress of something else it throws error but when we use `obj["property"]` it will not check the property exists there are not.

 **Objects properties and methdos :-**